SinglePIXL/CSM10P/README.md

 # CSM10P
-Files used for Python Course
+Files used for Python course.